VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

 __Note:__ The ```__init__.py``` file is needed in each folder to turn the directory into a Python package.

 The ```setup.py``` script is a crucial part of the packaging and distribution process for Python projects, ensuring that the package can be easily installed and used by others.

+### 3. Logging and Exception

+#### Logging

+The custom logging function has been initialized in the ```src/ChestCancerClassification``` path.
+This function is designed to capture and record log messages, which are saved in the ```running_logs.log``` file.
+This logging mechanism is crucial for future debugging and monitoring the application's behavior.

+#### Exception Handling with Python Box

+The ```python-box``` library provides a convenient way to handle exceptions using the ```Box``` class.
+This class allows for nested dictionary-like objects that support dot notation and can be used to structure and access data more intuitively.
+When it comes to exception handling, ```python-box``` can help manage configuration data and other structured information in a way that enhances readability and maintainability.